VIKAS-RUTU/Website-user-classification---Modelling-Deployment/README.md

 2) Deployment of the model in Azure

 Files:
-Code file: User_class - Modelling & Deployment
+a) Code file: User_class - Modelling & Deployment
-Source file: ml_datasource
+b) Source file: ml_datasource